percona/pmm/source/conf-mysql-requirements.rst

 variants.
 For older |mysql| variants, which have neither sampling, nor
 |performance-schema|, configure logging only slow queries.

-.. note:: |mysql| with too many tables can lead to PMM Server overload due to because of streaming too much time series data.
-It can also lead to too many queries from ``mysqld_exporter`` and extra load on |mysql|.
+.. note:: |mysql| with too many tables can lead to PMM Server overload due to the streaming of too much time series data.
+It can also lead to too many queries from ``mysqld_exporter`` causing extra load on |mysql|.
 Therefore PMM Server disables most consuming ``mysqld_exporter`` collectors automatically if there are more than 1000 tables.

-You can add configuration examples provided in this guide to :file:`my.cnf` and restart the server or change variables dynamically using the following syntax:
+You can add configuration examples provided below to :file:`my.cnf` and restart the server or change variables dynamically using the following syntax:

 .. code-block:: sql